farissbelghazi/HandOver-AI/README.md

 HandOver AI is a Streamlit-based application that reads customer handover requirements from an Excel file, uses a local AI model through Ollama to generate a detailed operational SOP or Standard Operational Procedure, and outputs the result into a Word template.

+Can also be scalled to generate any developped Standard Operational Procedure

 \## Features